freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-422-sequence-of-points-on-a-hyperbola/index.md

 ---
-title: Problem 422: Sequence of points on a hyperbola
+title: Sequence of points on a hyperbola
 ---
 ## Problem 422: Sequence of points on a hyperbola